Is Chinese a hard language to learn?

 The radicals that make up a character can suggest how to pronounce it or what it could represent.
 But they aren’t prescriptive.

-Unlike a word in an alphabetic language, a Mandarin Chinese character requires rote memory to grasp what it says and understand how it is said.
+Unlike a word in an alphabetic language, a Mandarin Chinese character requires rote memorization to grasp what it represents and how it is pronounced.

 This is also why written Mandarin Chinese does not have an alphabet.
-It can get away with not having spaces between words.
+It can get away without spaces between words.
 Because each character is self-contained, no spaces are required to show where a word starts and finishes.

 Chinese words might comprise one or more characters.
 Someone reading a phrase for the first time would not understand which characters were single words and which words formed many characters.

-Homophones exist in many languages or words that sound the same but imply different things.
+Homophones are words that sound the same but have different meanings.
 Still, Mandarin Chinese takes it to a new level.

 In this language, there are only about 400 non-tonal syllables.
 Yet, there are around 1,400 syllables when tonal variances are considered.